News

 ④Behavior on Deleting Synchronized Item … Sets the behavior when deleting synced files.
 If you select “Confirm,” you will be able to select the behavior when deleting your artwork every time.
 If you select “Delete Only Local File,” only the local file will be deleted, and the cloud file will remain.
 If you select “Delete File on Cloud As Well,” both the cloud and local files will be deleted.

-⑤Get More Capacity … You can increase the capacity of cloud storage from 64MB to 20GB if you purchase Prime Membership.
+⑤Get More Capacity … You can increase the capacity of Cloud Storage from 64MB to 20GB if you purchase Premium Membership.

-⑦Show Product Info … Opens "Prime Membership" product page.
+⑦Show Product Info … Opens "Premium Membership" product page.

 ①Use Pressure Sensitivity … If the Pressure Sensitivity is turned on, fine adjustments can be made to the brush pressure.
 It will appear gray if Pressure Sensitivity does not apply to a particular device or a compatible digital stylus is not connected.